Do We Apply the Rules of Proper Plurals To the Names of Fictional Characters?

 The previously explored plurals which do not fit the common mold are Latin-based usage, and they include the cactus/cacti format, as well as others that take oddball-looking plural forms, such as nebula and nebulae.

-Should it take the standard plural form, "Skeezickes," or should it take the more Latin form, "Skeezicksii?"
+Should it take the standard plural form, "Skeezickses," or should it take the more Latin form, "Skeezicksii?"
 (The double-"i" ending is actually pronounced as "e-i.")

 Now, upon further thought, the latter form looks more like a "named after" format than a plural form.
-This is found in biology and botany as well as horticulture, where a new species or type may be given the name of its creator or discoverer, "Brownsii," for example.
+This is found in biology and botany as well as horticulture, where a new species or type may be given the name of its discoverer; "Brownii," for example.
+So maybe just "Skeezicksi."

 Nonsense, Hilarity, and Confusion--Just For Fun

 Thanks for joining me on this journey into inanity.
-You might also enjoy this more complete and proper hub on various plural forms by Victoria Lynn.
+You might also enjoy this more complete and proper article on various plural forms by Victoria Lynn.